444B/learning-godot/snake/README.md

 Table of daily posts and raw documentation of process.

+UPDATE:
+Lots going in in actual life, will resume project in the morning

 | Day  | Link | Written |
 | ------------- | ------------- | ------------- |
 | Day 0  | [link](https://github.com/444B/learning-godot/tree/main/snake/docs/gamedev-000.md)  |✅|